Antily15503/Arybin/content/Magic Contents/Lightmancy/A Guide to Lightmancy.md

 - Metallic Limelight, which gives off a slightly [[Blue]] or [[Violet]] shifted light
 - Channeled Light, from channeling violet or yellow, though not very practical for our purposes
 - Crystallight, from overheating crystals.
+- Sunlight, a tint-neutral light that can be bent to any colors

 However, drawing upon this light isn't an intuitive process.
 One must learn how to channel, before they can move light.